 High intake of caffeine, alcohol or drug stimulants

-Cigarettes and other tobacco products are mostly associated with health problem such as lung cancer but little is said about teeth damaging.
+Cigarettes and other tobacco products are mostly associated with health problems such as lung cancer but little is said about teeth damage.

 Several studies have shown that cigar smokers are at high risk of bone and tooth loss.
 Tobacco is a stimulant that contains a substance called nicotine that not only destroys the lungs but teeth too.
 Nicotine settles on the teeth enamel gradually turning them yellow.
 With time the teeth will decay.
 The substance is also known for inhibiting saliva making in the mouth and this promotes bacteria build up.